nayakdarshan/juspay-dashboard-assesment/README.md

 ## 🚀 Deployment

-The project is deployed on [Vercel](https://vercel.com) with CI/CD setup for seamless updates.
+The project is deployed on Vercel [Click here for Live Demo](https://juspay-dashboard-assesment.vercel.app/dashboard) with CI/CD setup for seamless updates.
 The link to the live dashboard will be added later.

 ## 📜 Documentation